Is Google News Getting Just Too Picky When It Comes Adding New News Sources?

 In order for your content to be included in Google News, our user-agent must be able to crawl and index your site.

 Our website is crawlable.
 It's easy enough to see it working using Google's webmaster tools.
-What's next?
+No errors, all good.
+OK , what's next?

 2.5 Multimedia Content.
 The Google News Inclusion Guidelines State: